 The following has been prepared for the students of the Radiography Program at Hillsborough Community College.
-This document is to be used as a source of guidelines for conduct, performance standards and grading for the clinical phase of the educational program.
+This document is to be used as a source of guidelines for conduct, performance standards, and grading for the clinical phase of the educational program.
 This document is presented to all students prior to the onset of the first clinical course RTE 1800: Intro to Radiographic Practicum.
 It is to serve as the contract for each subsequent clinical course unless an addendum is presented to the student.
+Each clinical course will also have a syllabus that may provide additional information and policies specific to that course.